Weselskills/Priming-Sugar-Calculator-Per-Bottle/README.md

 To find the download, you must click on the release version you want.
 Once opened, the excel file can be found on the bottom of the page under "Assets".

-To download, click on the file: "Bottling.sugar.calculator.-.Per.bottle-V2.xlsm".
+To download, click on the file: "Bottling.sugar.calculator.-.Per.bottle-V[..].xlsm".
 Save it where you want and use the tool.

 Let me know if anything is unclear, or wrong with the tool.